You will have an impact on people whether you choose to or not. You only get a choice as to whether that impact is positive or negative.

 The yelling, fist-thumping coach thinks nothing of intimidating or humiliating.
 It goes with the turf.

 This coach reckons it gets results.
 It doesn’t.

-Importantly, this coach is messaging others that there is nothing wrong with screaming abuse at the opposition, referees, their own players and kids too.
+Importantly, this coach is messaging to others that there is nothing wrong with screaming abuse at the opposition, at referees and at their own players, both young and old.

 Coaches committed to building a culture of respect do things differently – and they achieve greater success.